AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-asset-types.md

 3. Click **Create**.

-   The MyOCS.TankType asset type is added to the asset type list and it changes the MyOCS.Asset asset and it is based on the asset type.
-Note that **Asset Type** is now set to **MyOCS.TankType**.
+   The MyOCS.TankType asset type is added to the asset type list.
+Note that the **Asset Type** for the MyOCS.Asset asset is now set to **MyOCS.TankType**.

 ## Next step